near/docs/docs/tutorials/contracts/nfts/minting-nfts.md

 > **Tip:** you can find more info about the NFT metadata at [nomicon.io](https://nomicon.io/Standards/NonFungibleToken/Metadata.html).

-We'll be able to view our metadata right after:
+You can then view the metadata by running the following view call:

 ```bash
 near view $ID nft_metadata